robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 This research was supported by the U.S. Department of Education's Graduate Assistance in Areas of National Need (GAANN) Fellowship.
 Initial development and early evaluation of DPPP was conducted during an internship at the U.S.
-Army Combat Capabilities Development Command Army Research Laboratory, as part of the DoD's HBCU/MI Summer Research Internship Program.
+Army Combat Capabilities Development Command Army Research Laboratory (DEVCOM ARL), as part of the DoD's HBCU/MI Summer Research Internship Program.

 ### License